Segflow/blog/content/post/34c3-ctf-giftwrapper2.md

 index = true
 +++

-In this challenge we are given a service IP and PORT, to which we can connect using `netcat` or any similar tool.
+In this challenge, we are given a service IP and PORT, to which we can connect using `netcat` or any similar tool.
 We are also provided with a `tar` file that contains the service binary and some `.so` modules.

 <!--more-->